A commercial driver license (CDL) is a type of driver license an individual can apply for to transport interstate or

 For information on the requirements needed to apply for an intrastate or interstate CDL please see the Texas Commercial Motor Vehicle Drivers Handbook.

-A Commercial Learner Permit (CLP) will be issued to individuals applying for a CDL for the first time, upgrading (Class C to Class B or Class A, or Class B to Class A).
+A Commercial Learner Permit (CLP) will be issued to individuals applying for a CDL for the first time, upgrading (Class C to Class B or Class A, or Class B to Class A) or adding a passenger, school bus, or tank endorsement.